AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/creating-and-managing-reports/share-report.md

 You can share reports in&nbsp;Workfront in the following way:

 * Manually, as described in the [Share a report](#share-a-report) section below.
 * Automatically, by inheriting View permissions from a dashboard that contains the report which has been shared.
-For information about viewing inherited permissions on objects, see [View inherited permissions on objects in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/view-inherited-permissions-on-objects.md).
+For information about viewing inherited permissions on objects, see [View inherited permissions on objects](../../../workfront-basics/grant-and-request-access-to-objects/view-inherited-permissions-on-objects.md).

 ## Share a report {#share-a-report}